SaFoLab-WISC/Awesome-T2I-safety-Papers/README.md

    (please refer to [[the system card of DALL·E3](https://cdn.openai.com/papers/DALL_E_3_System_Card.pdf)])

 💡 **Topic 2:** The Image Watermarking for T2I Safety.
-  > Image watermarking can be broadly divided into two types based on their purposes, namely adversarial water marking and forensic watermarking.
-Adversarial watermarking intentionally confuse generative models via embedding perturbations into images, thus creating anomalous adversarial examples.
-Forensic watermarking, on the other hand, is used for the verification, authenticity, and traceability of images.
+  > Image watermarking can be broadly used for the verification, authenticity, and traceability of images.
+It can also trace the copyright and ownership of the T2I models.

 ---
 ## 💡 Jailbreak Attack on Text-to-Image Models